Television in Brazil: Expansion, Rede Globo's beginnings

 Television became a mass medium in Brazil earlier than in most developing countries.
 The military dictatorship which took power in 1964 saw audiovisual communication as a tool for creating a stronger national identity, a broader consumer economy, and controlling political information.
 The military pushed television deeper into the population by subsidizing credit for set sales, building national microwave and satellite distribution systems, which prompted the growth of Rede Globo, which they chose as a privileged partner.
-TV Excelsior, an opponent of the regime, on the other hand, was forced to close after losing government advertisement.

 Globo, launched a few months after the 1964 coup, created the first true national network by the late 1960s.
 Censorship of news was extensive under the military governments between 1966 and 1978, but it also encouraged national television program production.
 In the early 1970s, several government ministers pushed the commercial networks to develop more Brazilian programming and reduce reliance on imported programs, particularly those with violent and sexual content.
 While Globo adopted an international model for operations, 90 percent of its content was produced in Brazil.

 The 1960s represented a formative period for television development.
 Telenovelas had largely been patterned after those in other Latin American countries, even using imported scripts, but during that decade they were developed into a considerably more sophisticated genre, specifically after the airing of Beto Rockfeller, a well-produced story about a Rio de Janeiro good-lifer, in 1968 by Tupi.
 By the 1970s, telenovelas were the most popular programs and dominated prime time on the major networks, Globo and Tupi.
 Globo, in particular, began to attract major writers and actors from both film and theater to work in its telenovelas.
 The Brazilian telenovelas became good enough, as commercial television entertainment, to be exported throughout Latin America, Eastern Europe, Asia and Africa.
 Brazilian exports reached over a hundred countries and the programs have often proved to be great international hits.
 This is particularly the case with historical telenovelas such as Escrava Isaura.

 Alongside telenovelas, the show de auditório (a form of variety show) was carried over from radio, which often featured a mix of entertainment, music, comedy, and game show segments.
 These shows appealed heavily to the lower- and middle-classes, and often featured content that was considered sensational and vulgar for the period—leading to them falling out of favour by the late-1960s due to the military government.

-Color broadcasting

-Between 1962 and 1963, Rede Tupi and Rede Excelsior made the first unofficial transmissions in color, in specific programs in the city of São Paulo (both using NTSC).
-On February 19, 1972, color broadcasting officially began, using the PAL-M TV standard.
-This has the same line/frame rate as NTSC, but better color encoding.

-Satellite television broadcasts began in 1960.
-Rede Tupi was the pioneer satellite broadcaster when it broadcast Brasilia's opening in the spring of that year, and soon it began select nationwide broadcasts thru satellite transmission.